Ranks and insignia of the other ranks of the British Army: Foot Guards

 The five regiments of foot guards (Grenadier, Coldstream, Scots, Irish and Welsh) have a unique rank structure to the rest of the British Army.
 Lance corporals in the foot guards wear two chevrons, as opposed to one.
 The change from one-bar to two-bar chevrons happened sometime between 1882 and 1887, and whilst some sources claim that this was according to a preference expressed by Queen Victoria, those claims are unproven.
 The appointment of lance sergeant, abolished in the rest of the army in 1946, was retained in the foot guards, and all corporals are made lance sergeants upon their promotion to corporal.
-In full dress, substantial sergeants wear a crimson sash and gold lace chevrons whilst lance sergeants wear no sash and white worsted chevrons like corporals.
-In no. 2 service dress, the chevron colours are the same for both ranks but lance sergeants do not wear the sash or cap badge of a substantial sergeant.
+In full dress, substantive sergeants wear a crimson sash and gold lace chevrons whilst lance sergeants wear no sash and white worsted chevrons like corporals.
+In no. 2 service dress, the chevron colours are the same for both ranks but lance sergeants do not wear the sash or cap badge of a substantive sergeant.